 So, if running is so individual, then how can SWET offer running training as a group experience?
 That’s the beauty of SWET groups: they are designed to support as many people’s goals, methods, fitness levels and/or speed as possible.
-Over the 13 years we’ve been offering training groups, we’ve been able to help many (thousands) start, continue, restart, achieve, qualify, ENJOY, finish, and yes, even win.
+Since 2004 we’ve been offering training groups and we have been able to help many (thousands) start, continue, restart, achieve, qualify, ENJOY, finish, and yes, even win.
 Here’s a little insight into how we approach our training groups – at all levels from beginners to marathoners.

 We approach our training groups with the idea that running is lifelong endeavor.
 Although many of the group sessions culminate with a race, our goal is to lay the groundwork for lifelong running, not just to get you ready for one race.
 To do that, you need to learn how to avoid injury, enjoy doing it and have it meet your goals.